tjtate/sparkpost-api-documentation/services/substitutions_reference.md

 When click-tracking is enabled for a transmission individual links can be skipped using the **data-msys-clicktrack** custom attribute.
 For example:

 ```
-<a href="http://www.example.com/" data-msys-clicktrack="false">Click</a>
+<a href="http://www.example.com/" data-msys-clicktrack="0">Click</a>
 ```

 ### Custom Link Sub-Paths

-Is it possible to add a custom sub-path to a tracked URL using the **data-msys-sublink** custom attribute.
+It is possible to add a custom sub-path to a tracked URL using the **data-msys-sublink** custom attribute.
 For example:

 ```
 <a href="http://www.example.com/" data-msys-sublink="custom_path">Click</a>